greg-raven/Uncommon-Sense/_posts/2015-09-04-the-equality-of-socialism.md

 tag: 'George Bernard Shaw'
 ---

-A socialist is somebody who doesn’t have anything, and is ready to divide it up equally among everybody.
+A socialist is somebody who doesn't have anything, and is ready to divide it up equally among everybody.